AustinT/mol_ga/README.md

 ## Citation

-There is no citation for this specific library, but I will put a paper on arXiv soon.

 To make this library, I mainly drew on the algorithm from Jensen (2019) and the code from the GuacaMol paper.
 Please cite these papers if you use this library in an academic publication: